 We next drove to the 17th-century Parish Church of Balzan.
 Built in the form of Latin cross the elegant red dome and the belfry dominated the small town of Balzan.

 Around 10 minutes drive is the Rotunda of Mosta an imposing neo classical Roman Catholic in the town of Mosta.
 The church with its magnificent facade flanked by two bell towers and a massive rotunda is the third largest in the world.

 Mosta Dome is also known as a ‘Miracle Church’.
 During the World War II, two bombs hit the church but failed to explode leaving more than 300 people assembled in the church unharmed.

-Next on the list was Mdina the old capital city of the island of Malta.
+Next on the list was Mdina the old capital city of the island of Malta which tops the list of Malta sightseeing.
 St. Paul’s Cathedral’s magnificent dome, with red-and-white stripes, flanked by 2 bell towers and the hilltop medieval town of Mdina could be spotted from afar.

 We parked our car in a public parking right outside the entrance to Mdina.
 The entrance to the city is through a monumental Mdina gate which runs over a moat, a public garden today.
 Entering into the Mdina gate is like a dramatic entry into the bygone era.

 On our right was an entrance to the courtyard of a remarkable baroque building of Vilhena Palace which houses the National Museum of Natural History.

 Mdina Glass is the Malta’s first glass factory producing a myriad of handmade glass items, a collection of novel and quality glasswares.